ZacBlanco/zacblanco.github.io/education/computer-systems/index.md

 These notes are for a version of the class taught by Prof. Maria Striki in the Spring of 2017.

-The textbook for this course is: Silverschats, Galvin, and Gagne.
+The textbook for this course is: Silberschatz, Galvin, and Gagne.
 Operating System Concepts.
 John Wiley & Sons

 Reading assignments are based off of the 9th edition.
 Any of the 6th, 7th, or 8th edition should be okay.

 Grading:

 - Midterms: 24%
 - Final: 24%
 - Projects: 38%